paulanthonywilson/friendly/COMMENTARY.md

 The example JSON is given as "something like".
 I have assumed that means I have permission to change the JSON key values to be a bit more meaningful.

+In the specification I have taken the phrases "[0..100]", and 0 to 100, to be inclusive.
+That is both 0 and 100 are included in the range.

 ## Design considerations

 ## Naming